satsummit/landscape/app/_sections/8-resource-library.md

 Project AEDES, by CirroLytix is a tool that correlates dengue cases and deaths with real-time data from climate, google searches, and remote sensing, to predict potential dengue hotspot locations.

 ### STAC Tools & resources
-A range of tools help facilitate the use of the STAC spec – some of the most widely used are:
+A range of tools help facilitate the use of the STAC spec – some of the most widely used are:<br>

-- STAC Browser is a Vue-based browser for STAC catalogs.
+- STAC Browser is a Vue-based browser for STAC catalogs.<br>
 - STAC Server (previously known as sat-api) is a STAC compliant web API for searching and serving metadata for geospatial data.
-It is written in Javascript and backed by Elasticsearch
+It is written in Javascript and backed by Elasticsearch<br>
-- STAC Validator is a python utility to validate STAC json files against the STAC spec or against local STAC extensions.
+- STAC Validator is a python utility to validate STAC json files against the STAC spec or against local STAC extensions.<br>
-- PySTAC is a library for working with STAC catalogs in Python
+- PySTAC is a library for working with STAC catalogs in Python<br>
 - EODAG is a CLI tool and a Python framework for searching, aggregating results and downloading EO data through a unified API regardless of the data provider.
 It can be run as STAC client or STAC API proxy server for non-STAC providers.